kreauniv/comp308/source/dispatch.rst

 Polymorphism via dispatch
 =========================

+Note: This section is expected to supercede the discussion on :doc:`objects`.

 When writing our procedures/functions in a programming language, we deal with different data structures and entities such as files, network sockets and processes.
 For any given system, a number of such entities serves as its "API"